jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/good-stuffs.md

 ["Don’t Get Obsessed With Design Patterns"](https://simpleprogrammer.com/2016/06/15/dont-get-obsessed-design-patterns/) by Joel Rodriguez

-> I believe that knowing object-oriented design principles and applying best practices like SOLID, KISS and YAGNI are far more important than design patterns themselves.
-If you apply these principles, **patterns will come out naturally**.
+> "I believe that knowing object-oriented design principles and applying best practices like SOLID, KISS and YAGNI are far more important than design patterns themselves.
+If you apply these principles, **patterns will come out naturally**."

 ["Don’t Overwhelm Yourself Trying to Learn Too Much"](https://simpleprogrammer.com/2014/06/23/dont-overwhelm-trying-learn-much/) by John Sonmez

-> I think the best way to improve your skills and to learn what you need to do is to do the learning as close to the time you need the information as possible –- **just-in-time learning**.
+> "I think the best way to improve your skills and to learn what you need to do is to do the learning as close to the time you need the information as possible –- **just-in-time learning**."

 ["Staying relevant as a programmer"](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43) by Mattias Petter Johansson or MPJ

-> Are we forever cursed to do this constant tooling rodeo, where we try to hold on in the job market for dear life, learning new tools as the plop up all over the place?
+> "Are we forever cursed to do this constant tooling rodeo, where we try to hold on in the job market for dear life, learning new tools as the plop up all over the place?
 <br /><br />
-Instead of trying to predict the future, which we humans are really bad at — just look at sci-fi movies from the 60-ies — **you should learn the stuff that doesn’t change around a lot**.
+"Instead of trying to predict the future, which we humans are really bad at — just look at sci-fi movies from the 60-ies — **you should learn the stuff that doesn’t change around a lot**.
 <br /><br />
-Learn the fundamentals that we figured out in the 70s and that have been true since.
+"Learn the fundamentals that we figured out in the 70s and that have been true since.
 Learn programming in *general*.
-Don’t be better Angular programmer, or even a better JavaScript programmer — just be a better programmer, period.
+Don’t be better Angular programmer, or even a better JavaScript programmer — just be a better programmer, period."

 ---